 June 7, 2015 § 22 Comments

-A friend was driving in L.A. yesterday and witnessed a terrible accident, where a woman in a jeep flipped her car, flew in the air, and landed on the side.
+A friend was driving in L.A. yesterday and witnessed a terrible collision, where a woman in a jeep flipped her car, flew in the air, and landed on the side.
 My friend stopped and talked to her and calmed her while waiting for rescue to arrive, as the driver was trapped.
-The man who caused the accident was distraught beyond words; a real mess.
+The man who caused the collision was distraught beyond words; a real mess.

 The woman was extricated without any broken bones, and in addition to being freaked out she was upset about having her new car totaled.
 My friend thought that with the violence of the impact the woman would have been killed instantly.

 My friend’s take away on it?
 “If I know one thing for sure, your health is all that matters.
 The metal can be replaced but the person cannot.”